Elk Lake - Sunset View Day Use Area

 Swimming & Windsurfing

-The top spots for swimming are located in Sunset View Day Use Area (east side), Little Fawn Campground and Day Use (southeast), South Beach Picnic Area (southwest), and Elk Lake Resort and Marina (west).
+Top swimming spots include Sunset View Day Use Area (east side), Little Fawn Campground and Day Use Area (southeast), South Beach Picnic Area (southwest), and Elk Lake Resort and Marina (west).

 Swimming areas are closed to animals.

-At the end of July, Elk Lake hosts the annual Cascade Lakes Swim Festival.
+Each year in late July, Elk Lake hosts the Cascade Lakes Swim Festival.

 Hiking

-A mile long trail runs from Sunset View Day Use to Little Fawn Campground.
-Also, other hiking trails lead to other high-elevation Cascade Lakes and the Pacific Crest Trail.
+A one-mile trail connects Sunset View Day Use Area to Little Fawn Campground.
+Additional hiking trails lead to nearby high-elevation Cascade Lakes and connect with the Pacific Crest Trail.

-Hosmer, Sparks, Blow, Doris, Devils, Todd, Cultus, Lava, and Little Lava Lakes are located nearby.
+Lakes in the area include Hosmer, Sparks, Blow, Doris, Devils, Todd, Cultus, Lava, and Little Lava Lakes.

-The Cascade Lakes are accessed via the Cascade Lakes Scenic Byway also known as Century Drive and Forest Service Road 46.
-The byway route is closed in the winter due to snow accumulation.
+The Cascade Lakes are accessed via the Cascade Lakes Scenic Byway, also known as Century Drive or Forest Service Road 46.
+The byway is closed in winter due to snow accumulation.

 Elk Lake | Facts